samuelmtimbo/unit/src/docs/start/README.md

 All functional inputs of a graph will have the following behavior:

 1. They need to be all activated before data can move into the graph through them.
-2. They are all invalidated together, mening invalidating one functional input will invalidate all others.
+2. They are all invalidated together, meaning invalidating one functional input will invalidate all others.
 3. They all need to be consumed internally, before they are consumed externally.

 ![](/public/gif/start/57.gif)